Vesna Goes Fast

 Vesna Goes Fast (Vesna va veloce) is a 1996 Italian drama film directed by Carlo Mazzacurati.
-It entered the competition at the 53rd Venice International Film Festival, in which Tereza Zajickova won a Pasinetti Award for Best Actress.
-The film also won the Ciak d'Oro for best sound.
+It entered the competition at the 53rd Venice International Film Festival, in which Tereza Zajickova (now Tereza Groszmannová) won a Pasinetti Award for Best Actress.
+The film also won the Ciak d'Oro for Best Sound.

+Plot

+Vesna is a Czech girl who arrives in Italy on a tourist bus.
+In Trieste, she decides to abandon her fellow countrymen and stay in Italy but she is soon forced to turn to prostitution to survive.